andriisoldatenko/okta.github.io/hugo/content/standards/SCIM/index.md

 #### Prepare the Customer-Facing Configuration Guide

 We recommend preparing the customer-facing configuration guide before beginning to work through the submission document.
-This guide will be exposed externally in Okta’s admin interface to end customers.
+This guide will be exposed externally in the administrator UI to end customers.
 For more details, see the [configuration guide guidelines](http://saml-doc.okta.com/Provisioning_Docs/SCIM_Configuration_Guide_Instructions.pdf).

 Note: When you are ready, use [this form](https://oanmanager.okta.com/) to submit for Okta review.

 ### Step 4.
-Publish to Okta Integration Network (OIN) in Beta
+Publish to Okta Integration Network (OIN) in Partner-Built EA

 Okta recently changed the process by which an ISV can publish their integration into the Okta Integration Network (OIN).
-Now, before becoming Okta-verified, publish to the OIN in Beta.
-Publishing in Beta allows customer to more easily see and test your newly submitted SCIM-enabled integration while it undergoes customer validation.
+Now, before becoming Okta-verified, publish to the OIN in Partner-Built EA.
+Publishing in Partner-Built allows customers to easily discover your integration in the OIN and work directly with the you (the ISV) to validate and deploy your integration without Okta Interference.

+> Note: Partner-Built EA application features have been verified and tested by Okta but may not have been deployed or used by a customer in an Okta production environment.
+We recommend that you fully test these integrations for your own provisioning use-cases before deploying in production for your end users.

-In order for an app to be published in the Okta Integration Network in Beta, it must meet the following criteria:
+In order for an app to be published in the Okta Integration Network in Partner-Built EA, it must meet the following criteria:

 * Include an ISV configuration guide explaining:
   * The supported features
   * Step-by-step instructions for setting up the integration
 * Gotchas & known issues
 * Support and Contact Info
 * ISV Support Contact